FhiiZo/PlayReady-Tool/README.md

 We have all codes to disney and all sites
 This is posted to punish the people who are making playready easy available

-If you wanna collabrate & need support mail us on Playreadydrm@proton.me
+If you wanna collabrate & need support mail us on Widevinely@proton.me

 Update : API USED IN THIS IS DOWN DUE TO DDOS
 Command used